Photography | UAL Diploma in Art & Design (Photography) | Level 3

 We encourage all of our students to take part in volunteering – this is great for your CV and demonstrates your willingness to give back something to your community.

+You can then progress on to the Photography Foundation (post Level 3 Extended Diploma/A-level).
 This is completed over one year and enables students to study their chosen area of specialism in great depth.

 Students build a portfolio that can facilitate progression into higher education or employment or apprenticeships.